Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-According to AreaSearch's aggregation of ATO data released for financial year 2023, Croydon South had a median income among taxpayers of $54,977 and an average level of $67,250.
-These figures align with national averages and compare to Melbourne's levels of $57,688 (median) and $75,164 (average).
-Based on Wage Price Index growth of 8.25% from financial year 2023 to September 2025, estimated incomes would be approximately $59,513 (median) and $72,798 (average).
-The 2021 Census shows household, family, and personal incomes in Croydon South cluster around the 57th percentile nationally.
-Income distribution data indicates that 36.5% of the population falls within the $1,500 - $2,999 range, similar to regional patterns where 32.8% occupy this range.
-High housing costs consume 15.7% of income, but strong earnings place disposable income at the 58th percentile nationally.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ended June 2023, Croydon South had a median income among taxpayers of $54,977 and an average income of $67,250.
+These figures are in line with national averages.
+Comparing these to Greater Melbourne's levels of $57,688 (median) and $75,164 (average), Croydon South's incomes are slightly lower.
+Based on Wage Price Index growth of 8.25% since financial year ended June 2023, current estimates for median income in Croydon South would be approximately $59,513 and average income around $72,798 as of September 2025.
+According to the Census conducted in August 2021, incomes in Croydon South cluster around the 57th percentile nationally.
+Income distribution data shows that 36.5% of the population (1,900 individuals) fall within the $1,500 - $2,999 income range, which is similar to regional levels where 32.8% occupy this range.
+High housing costs consume 15.7% of income in Croydon South.
+Despite this, strong earnings place disposable income at the 58th percentile nationally.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income